 The first thing that you need to think about is whether or not the breed on your mind is a great mix for you and your family.
 There are a lot of benefits of growing up with pets and there is no breed of dog that can’t get along with kids, but there are breeds of dogs with temperaments that are better suited to it.

-For instance, poodles, Irish setters, and golden retrievers are all great with children.
+For instance, poodles, Irish setters, and golden retrievers are great with children.
+Learning more about a Whoodle breed here at https://mywhoodle.com/ might just have you make the decision that they are the right breed for families!
 Meanwhile, independent dog breeds like Malamutes and Akitas may be better suited for those of you living alone since they don’t need the attention of a whole family.

 Family member needs